Suri312006/undergradthesis/4-secctx.typ

 was found.
 If it fails all of these, then the kernel terminates the process, citing inadequate permissions.

-Since the security context can have a mask per object, while also having a global_mask to the protections it can grant, the kernel also takes this into account while determining if a process has the permissions for access.

-The original Twizzler paper @twizzler, and the following security paper go into more detail about the philosophy behind why enforcement works this way, such as the performance benefits of letting programs access objects directly without kernel involvement, etc.
+// why should enforcement work this way?

-//TODO: may be worth summarizing a few more bits here
+// may be worth summarizing a few more bits here
 // doesnt have to be super detailed or anything but its better to havea ... thing tie together
 // than and a parathere with "etc"
 //